Table of Contents[Hide][Show]

 The Green Budget

 Believe me, the cost of your garden is solely in your imagination.
-Seeds can be swapped with friends, cuttings gifted, and Dollar Store finds creatively used.
+Seeds can be swapped with friends, cuttings gifted, Seed libraries at local libraries and Dollar Store finds.

 Gardening doesn’t have to mean burning through cash; the most rewarding gardens are oftentimes the thriftiest.